tigerkelly/froglog_gui/README.md

 	I like all the code to be in one localtion instead of split between the server and client.
 	Did not want to deal with multiple lanaguages HTML, javscript, Node.js and others.
 	I wanted to access the file system and postgreSQL which I believe is much easier in Java.
+	IMO the state of web development is sad.
+Do not get me started on all of the issues in web dev.

 ### Usage: